Yasht

-A Yasht (𐭩𐭱𐭲, yšt') is a hymn of praise composed in the Young Avestan language and dedicated to specific Zoroastrian divinities.
-The term commonly applies to the collection of 21 Yashts, although it may also refer to other texts within the wider Avesta collection.
+Yasht (𐭩𐭱𐭲, yšt') is a Middle Persian term for sacrifice or worship.
+It commonly applies to the collection of 21 Yashts, although it may also refer to other texts within the wider Avesta collection.

-Name
+Etymology

 The English word yasht is derived from Middle Persian 𐭩𐭱𐭲 (yšt', "prayer, worship").
-In the Pahlavi literature, the word is used interchangeably with yasn.
-Yasht probably originated from Avestan 𐬫𐬀𐬱𐬙𐬀 (yašta, "honored") from 𐬫𐬀𐬰 (yaz, "to worship, honor").
-It may ultimately go back to Proto-Indo-European *yeh₂ǵ- or *Hyaǵ-.
+It probably originated from Avestan 𐬫𐬀𐬱𐬙𐬀 (yašta, "honored") from 𐬫𐬀𐬰 (yaz, "to worship, honor") and may ultimately go back to Proto-Indo-European *yeh₂ǵ- or *Hyaǵ-.
 Avestan 𐬫𐬀𐬱𐬙𐬀 is also the origin of two other terms.
 First, Avestan 𐬫𐬀𐬯𐬥𐬀 (yasna, act of worship), which is a general Zoroastrian term for an act of worship or specifically the Yasna ritual, and, second, Avestan 𐬫𐬀𐬰𐬀𐬙𐬀 (yazata, (being) worthy of worship), which is a general Zoroastrian term for divinity.

+In Zoroastrian literature

+In the Middle Persian Zoroastrian literature, yasht is a general term for a religious ceremony.
+It is used interchangeably with yasn, the Middle Persian version of Avestan yasna.
+Next to the Yashts (see below), the term is also used, for example for the Yasht i Visperad, the Dron Yasht or the Vishtasp Yasht.
+In addition, it appears in general terms like yasht-i keh (lesser ceremony) or yasht-i meh (greater ceremony).

 The 21 hymns of the Yasht collection

-All the hymns of the Yasht collection "are written in what appears to be prose, but which, for a large part, may originally have been a (basically) eight-syllable verse, oscillating between four and thirteen syllables, and most often between seven and nine."
-Most of the yazatas that the individual Yashts praise also have a dedication in the Zoroastrian calendar.
+Nowadays, the term yasht most commonly applies to the Yashts, a collection of 21 hymns.
+All the hymns of the collection "are written in what appears to be prose, but which, for a large part, may originally have been a (basically) eight-syllable verse, oscillating between four and thirteen syllables, and most often between seven and nine."
+Most of the yazatas that the individual yashts praise, also have a dedication in the Zoroastrian calendar.
 The exceptions are Drvaspa and Vanant.